Rockville Town Center: History

 Rockville Mayor and later Montgomery County executive Doug Duncan launched a massive campaign against the mall, known locally as the "Berlin Wall", in 1993, arguing that the large, scarcely occupied facility was a millstone holding back downtown development and limiting the city's property tax intake.
 His argument struck a chord with the majority in Rockville, and the west end of the mall was finally torn down in 1995 (the portion connected to the Metro station still exists as an office/health care/fitness center complex that is not recognizable as having once been part of a mall).
 By 1996, a park was constructed on the site around the old courthouse building and the movie complex.
 New York–based Essex Capital Partners purchased the mall from Marine Midland Bank in 1998.
 Later that year, they opened the first phase of the $300 million Rockville Center project, which included renovated and expanded theaters and a "restaurant row."

 Starting in 2004, redevelopment continued with the 60 acre Rockville Town Center project.
 The $370 million mixed use center, is a public / private venture and includes the Rockville Branch of the Montgomery County Library; Rockville Arts and Innovation Center; ground-level retail, restaurants, shops, food stores; public parking garages; and about 680 units of residential housing in a pedestrian friendly setting.

-On July 17, 2007, the 12 acre Rockville Town Square (Phase I of the Rockville Town Center project) opened with 27 shops and restaurants, including a Gordon Biersch brewery, Gifford's Ice Cream and an Aveda day spa which have all been closed.
+On July 17, 2007, the 12 acre Rockville Town Square, now The Square Rockville (Phase I of the Rockville Town Center project) opened with 27 shops and restaurants, including a Gordon Biersch brewery, Gifford's Ice Cream and an Aveda day spa which have all been closed.
 In September 2007, the 28000 sqft nonprofit Metropolitan Center for the Visual Arts (VisArts), a former Rockville Mall tenant, opened its doors as a center for classes, galleries and programs.